kaf-lamed-beyt/nextjs-blog-template/README.md

   The custom MDX components can be imported in `[slug].js` which would eventaully make it available for use in all the `.mdx` files you create in the "articles" directory.

+  the generic styles for the codeblock and the unique article itself can be found in `styles/globals.scss`

 - utils: this folder houses the main logic behind this blog template

 - jsconfig.json: gives you the flexibility that doesn't come with traversing the directories in your codebase.
 With this config file I've been able to create file mappings based on the `baseUrl` of this project.